March 18, 2026

 FAQs

-Can I prevent varicose veins if they run in my family?
+Can I prevent varicose veins if my parents have them?

-If I get my varicose veins treated, will they come back?
+If I treat them, will they come back?

 ---